flipcoder/midimech/README.md

 **IN DEVELOPMENT**

-Midimech is an alternative musical note layout system for the the LinnStrument and LaunchPad X (and your computer keyboard).
+Midimech is an alternative musical note layout system for the LinnStrument and LaunchPad X (and your computer keyboard).
 It uses an isomorphic layout that I discovered years ago.
 I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
 I used to map this layout to my mechanical keyboard and just play it like that.
 Because of this, my friends and I referred to it as "playing the mech", but you could also call the layout Diagonal Wicki-Hayden, Wholetone, or whatever you like.
 I prefer mech. 😎

 This project intends to bring the layout to more people and since it appears to have many advantages, I consider it a good proposal for next-gen musical instruments.